Urban Stead Cheesemakers, East Walnut Hills

 Enjoy a high tea, complete with tea sandwiches, bite- sized desserts, and scones with clotted cream, in the Neyer’s stately Clifton home.
 Designed by renowned architect William Tinsley and built in 1865 for Henry Probasco, this gracious house has played host to an array of interesting guests, including Oscar Wilde, who stayed in an upstairs room while visiting Cincinnati, and an elephant who was once the featured guest at a birthday party for one of the Probasco children.

-Order Tickets for Salon 5
+Registration for Salon 5 is now closed!

 Liz Tilton, Ph.D., Owner, TwoHoneys Bee Co.